UBC-DSCI/reproducible-and-trustworthy-workflows-for-data-science/materials/_build/html/_sources/materials/lectures/02-version-control-1.md

   raise Exception("n should not a positive number")
 ```

+4. Add and commit those changes.

-4. Switch back to the `main` branch and look at the `README.md` file - do you see the change there?
+5. Switch back to the `main` branch and look at the `README.md` file - do you see the change there?

-5. Switch back to the `better_error_msg` branch - do you see the change there?
+6. Switch back to the `better_error_msg` branch - do you see the change there?

-6. Push your change to the remote GitHub repository, and see where you can find it there!
+7. Push your change to the remote GitHub repository, and see where you can find it there!

+> Note: if you use the Git command line tool and get an error message like the one shown below,
+> this is because you did not state the remote (usually it is `origin`).
+> Try pushing again using `git push origin <branch_name>`
+>
+> ```
+> fatal: The current branch better_error_msg has no upstream branch.
+> To push the current branch and set the remote as upstream, use
+>
+>     git push --set-upstream origin better_error_msg
+>
+> To have this happen automatically for branches without a tracking
+> upstream, see 'push.autoSetupRemote' in 'git help config'.
+> ```

 ## Creating a pull request